 - Videos.
 It’s so inexpensive now to create shareable video; anyone with a smart phone can make one.
 So why not get a bit creative and share some thank you footage with your supporters?
 Take as many opportunities to share as you can find.
 After a gift is made online, include a link to a thank you video on your website .
 Showcase staff, volunteers, clients or donors.
-You’ll find a nice collection of social media ‘Thank You’s on UK Fundraising; I’m particularly enamored by Sprout Social who baked a cake for their own staff member when a customer suggested they do so; then they shared this!
+I’m particularly enamored by Sprout Social, who baked a cake for their own staff members when a customer suggested they do so; then they shared this!
 For advice on how to make great thank you videos click here.
 Or take a look at some sample videos I’ve included at the end of this article.

 - Public recognition.
 This can be as simple as saying something positive about your supporter in front of someone they admire (e.g., your E.D., a board member, a peer or a family member).
 Or consider writing a story about them to share in your newsletter.
 Other forms of public recognition include honoring folks at events, including their names on a donor honor roll or endorsing or following them on Linkedin, Twitter, Facebook or Google+.
 Next time you’re together with an awesome donor and a group of folks take the opportunity of letting everyone in the group know how awesome your donor is (e.g., “George is the one who really made this program come to fruition.”).